ml-opensource/Rye/README.md

     .text (must be a String)
     .cornerRadius (must be a CGFloat)

-If configuration is set to nil, default configuration will be used.
+If configuration is set to nil, a default configuration will be used.
 Any options set, will override the default state.

 ## Example Project
 To learn more, please refer to the example project contained in this repository.